usagi/wonderland.subsystem/README.md

 # wonderland.subsystem

-wonderland subsystem is commonize wrapper layer of a window management and an event polling as GLFW3, GLFW2, SDL2, SDL1 and GLUT for standalone use and wonderland engine with PC(g++, clang++) and Emscripten(em++).
+wonderland subsystem is commonize wrapper layer of a window management and an input event polling as GLFW3, GLFW2, SDL2, SDL1 and GLUT for standalone use and wonderland engine with PC(g++, clang++) and Emscripten(em++).